DeFiCh/defichain.com/content/white-paper.en.md

 ### Partnerships

-The DeFi Foundation will be tasked with assessing applications from ecosystem partners and providing foundation grants in the form of $DFI coins to developers and contributors to DeFiChain.
+The DeFiChain Foundation will be tasked with assessing applications from ecosystem partners and providing foundation grants in the form of $DFI coins to developers and contributors to DeFiChain.
 Many open source projects and blockchain developers today are looking for the right blockchain project in order to develop their DeFi applications, and the prospect of a dedicated DeFiChain, backed by industry leaders is appealing.

-The DeFi Foundation will undertake a variety of efforts to choose the best projects for the expansion of DeFiChain:
+The DeFiChain Foundation will undertake a variety of efforts to choose the best projects for the expansion of DeFiChain:

 - Creation of a formal application process so that worthy projects can apply for airdrop or foundation grants for their development
 - Approaching developers in the ecosystem who are doing DeFi dApps on other blockchains, and providing grants for them to develop their dApps on DeFi.
-- General marketing to get the word out about the availability of DeFi foundation grants to fund worthy projects.
+- General marketing to get the word out about the availability of DeFiChain Foundation grants to fund worthy projects.

 Every project on DeFiChain will naturally bring it its own users and put effort towards marketing of the project, adding users and hodlers to DeFiChain.